AlrightErin27/GameOfThronesAPI-P2/README.md

 ⚔️ Let users create their own characters that are saved to their profile & the database.

-⚔️ Extra CSS styling to make the website look more like Buzzfeed.
+⚔️ Extra CSS styling to make the website look more like a city's public website.

 # Sprints: